sylvandb/No-ADS-YouTube/README.md

   <li>This removes ads that come on the side and removes the incoming ad alert. 🙌</li><br>
   <li>This skips unskippable ads by speeding up the video to a maximum playback rate of 16, (default 1) 💨</li><br>
   <li>This script works on all browsers and has been thoroughly tested 📝</li><br>
   <li>At the moment, this will take away custom playback functionality.
-In the next update, this will most likely be fixed. ⚠</li><br>
+In the next update, this will most likely be fixed.
+(FIXED in latest version) ⚠</li><br>
   <li>If you have any issues or recommendations please contact me 😁</li><br>
 </ul>
 <h3>Please consider:</h3>